 You should play with your cat often, regardless of any behavioral issues.
-Since interatctive playtime generally reduces stress, you can also use that as a technique to help a stressed out kitty.
+Since interactive playtime generally reduces stress, you can also use that as a technique to help a stressed-out kitty.

 Playing together is a good way for humans to de-stress as well, so you get a two-for-one deal in the stress-fighting department!

 Interactive playtime provides your cat with exercise, positive interaction with their favorite person, and the opportunity to release pent-up aggression with simulated hunting.
 It’s a great way to de-stress most cats.

 A word of caution: Make sure to introduce playtime gradually.
 Observe your cat’s reactions and don’t overwhelm them with a new playtime routine all at once.
 If your cat is afraid of the toy, put it aside and try to get something lighter and less intimidating.
 Once you set your playtime routine, stick to it, at regular hours.

 You've probably seen your cat rubbing its body, and more specifically, head and neck, against doorways, wall corners, furniture, and even your legs.
 When cats do that, they smear pheromones secreted from special glands on their neck and head.
 Odorless to us, but remarkably noticeable to cats, these pheromones are used to mark the cat’s territory as being safe.

 Feliway is a synthetic version of these pheromones, sold in the form of a spray or diffuser.
 It creates a sense of security and safety in your cat’s environment.
 Feliway is especially useful when dealing with territorial stress.